nirtusbro/test/source/definition/factory/IFigureStacksFactory.rst

 .. java:method::  List<IFigureStack> createFigureStack(IBoard board, IBoardElement boardElement, Object payload)
    :outertype: IFigureStacksFactory

-   Fabrika za kreiranje stackova elemenata
+   The factory for creating figure stacks

-   :param board: board na kome se kreira stack
+   :param board: The board on which the stack is created
-   :param boardElement: board element na kome se kreira stack
+   :param boardElement: The board element on which the stack is created
-   :param payload: custom objekat koji pomaze u kreiranju
+   :param payload: A custom object that helps in creating the factory
-   :return: Novi figure stack
+   :return: The new figure stack